elias-zeidler/elias-zeidler/src/content/post/mc-profile-scraping-101-1/index.md

 I'm planning to write a post about the architecture of this system and how I've set it up.
 I'm also planning to write a post about the math I've done to calculate the amount of Minecraft accounts.

-This blog post rather serves as a first entry to this series of posts hence my it's not as detailed as the upcoming posts will be.
+This blog post rather serves as a first entry to this series of posts hence why it's not as detailed as the upcoming posts might be.
 Stay tuned!